Discreet minimal still-life in a chic apartment

 13

-NYS Labor Law Section 201-d protects adults 21 and over from employment discrimination based on legal off-duty cannabis use.
-The protection has meaningful limits.
-Federally regulated industries (transportation, aviation, federal contractors) maintain drug testing under federal rules.
-Employers can prohibit on-duty cannabis use and on-duty impairment regardless of state law.
-Pre-employment drug testing has been substantially restricted by NYC law specifically but remains common in some industries.
+New York Labor Law Section 201-d protects adults 21 and over from employment discrimination based on legal off-duty cannabis use, with meaningful limits.
+Federally regulated industries like transportation and aviation still test under federal rules.
+Employers can still prohibit on-duty use and on-duty impairment.
+And pre-employment testing has been restricted in the city but is still common in some fields.

 The Alchemy Editors